rafabene/devops-demo/kubernetes/Readme.md

       cluster/kubectl.sh create -f <PATH TO THIS DEMO>/postgres-service.yaml

-3. Install the Apache httpd + modcluster (Pod and Service)
+3. Install the Apache httpd + modcluster (Pod and Service).

   Execute: